RxSwiftCommunity/RxGRDB/README.md

 It is possible to avoid notifications of identical consecutive values.
 For example you can use the [`distinctUntilChanged`](http://reactivex.io/documentation/operators/distinct.html) operator of RxSwift.
 You can also let RxGRDB perform efficient deduplication at the database level: see the documentation of each reactive method for more information.

-**RxGRDB observables are based on GRDB's [TransactionObserver] protocol.** If your application needs change notifications that are not built in RxGRDB, this versatile protocol will probably provide a solution.
+**RxGRDB observables are based on GRDB's [ValueObservation] and [TransactionObserver].** If your application needs change notifications that are not built in RxGRDB, those versatile tools will probably provide a solution.

 # Observing Individual Requests